Reddit: Features migrated from the legacy desktop site (old.reddit)

+to the new site sometime in 2020.

+Reddit notifications: Official Reddit notifications were moved from the legacy inbox to the Notifications section, which is only accessible on the new site.

+RPAN

+The Reddit Public Access Network, commonly known as RPAN, was a live streaming service run by Reddit.
+Viewers interacted with streams by upvoting or downvoting, chatting, and giving paid awards.
+During the off-air hours, 24/7 streaming was possible to the dedicated subreddits, but with limited slots and capabilities.
+On August 19, 2019, Reddit announced RPAN.
+It was said to be in testing, but they were experimenting with making it a permanent program, as well as a way to increase revenue for the platform.
+Later, a five-day testing period began.
+During the testing period, streaming was for a select group of users, allowing 30 minutes of streaming per person and 100 slots.
+On July 1, 2020, RPAN Studio was released, an application that allows users to broadcast live from desktop computers.
+RPAN Studio has been built on top of OBS, an open-source streaming and recording program.
+On January 28, 2021, Reddit permanently increased streaming times to three hours.
+RPAN was officially discontinued on November 15, 2022.

 Corporate affairs

-Reddit is a private company based in San Francisco, California.
-It has an office in the Mid-Market neighborhood.
+Reddit is a public company based in San Francisco.
+In 2023, it downsized from an office in the Mid-Market neighborhood to an office in the South of Market neighborhood.
 Reddit doubled its headcount in 2017; as of 2018, it employed approximately 350 people.
 In 2017, the company was valued at $1.8 billion during a $200 million round of new venture funding.
 The company was previously owned by Condé Nast, but was spun off as an independent company.
 As of April 2018, Advance Publications, Condé Nast's parent company, retained a majority stake in Reddit.

-Reddit's key management personnel includes co-founder and CEO Steve Huffman, Chief Technology Officer Chris Slowe, who was the company's original lead engineer, and Chief Operating Officer Jen Wong, a former president of digital and chief operating officer at Time Inc.

-Reddit does not disclose its revenue figures.
+Reddit's key management personnel includes co-founder and CEO Steve Huffman, Chief Technology Officer Chris Slowe, who was the company's original lead engineer, and Chief Operating Officer Jen Wong, a former president of digital and chief operating officer at Time Inc. Reddit does not disclose its revenue figures.
 The company generates revenue in part through advertising and premium memberships that remove ads from the site.
 As part of its company culture, Reddit operates on a no-negotiation policy for employee salaries.
 The company offers new mothers, fathers, and adoptive parents up to 16 weeks of parental leave.

-As of August 2021, Reddit is valued at more than $10 billion following a $410 million funding round.
-The company is looking to hire investment bankers and lawyers to assist in making an initial public offering, which is expected in 2022.
-However, CEO Steve Huffman says the company has not decided on the timing for when to go public.
-In December 2021, Reddit announced they had filed a draft registration statement with the SEC regarding their prospective IPO.